Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Fick's First Law states that the rate of diffusion down a concentration gradient is proportional to the instantaneous magnitude of the concentration gradient (which changes as diffusion proceeds).
 For movement of molecules from a region of higher concentration to a region of lower concentration dc/dx will be negative, so multiplying by −DA gives a positive value to J. Diffusion coefficient is higher for higher temperature and for smaller molecules.

 Diffusion can occur not only within a fluid compartment, but across partitions that separate fluid compartments.
 The relevant partitions for animals are cell membranes and capillary walls.
 Cell membranes are lipid bilayers that allow for free diffusion of lipid soluble substances like oxygen, nitrogen, carbon dioxide and alcohol, while blocking movement of ions and polar molecules.
-But cell membranes also contain protein channels.
+But cell membranes also contain channels made of protein.
 Protein channels for water allow for very rapid diffusion of water across the membranes.
 Protein channels for potassium (K+), sodium (Na+) and other ions allow for more restricted diffusion across cell membranes.
 There is also facilitated diffusion (active transport) of many types of molecules across membranes.

 For a normal 70 kilogram (154 pound) adult the total body fluid is about 60% of the body weight.
 Almost all of this fluid can be described as extracellular or intracellular (excluding only cerebrospinal fluid, synovial fluid and a few other small fluid compartments).
 Extracellular fluid can be further subdivided into plasma (noncellular part of blood) and interstitial fluid (fluid between cells that is not in blood vessels).
 Cell membranes separate intracellular fluid from extracellular fluid, whereas capillary walls separate plasma from interstitial fluid.
 The relative percentages of these fluids can be summarized as: